belgiajong/kenken-solver/README.md

 # kenken-solver

 A KenKen solver in Prolog.
-Given a list of constraints representing an NxN KenKen board, the solver is able to return an NxN board which solves the puzzle.
+Given a list of constraints representing an NxN KenKen puzzle, the solver is able to return a solved NxN board.

 For example: